garethahealy/ibmq-to-amq-bridge/README.md

 [![License](https://img.shields.io/hexpm/l/plug.svg?maxAge=2592000)]()

 # ibmq-to-amq-bridge
-Simple example showing IBM MQ -> AMQ via a Apache Camel bridge
+Simple example showing IBM MQ9 -> AMQ via a Apache Camel bridge

 ## Dependency's
 The IBM MQ Java dependencies have to be downloaded from the IBM website.
 The following link includes instructions on how to do this: